ethyca/fidesops/docs/fidesops/docs/ui/datastores.md

 ![datastore options](../img/admin_ui/datastore_options.png)

 Selecting either Disable or Delete will display a warning to confirm the action.
-Deleted datastores will have their connection information removed entirely from Fidesops, while Disabled datastores may be reenabled from the same menu at a later date.
+Deleted datastores will have their connection information removed entirely from Fidesops, while Disabled datastores may be enabled again from the same menu at a later date.

 ![delete datastore](../img/admin_ui/delete_datastore.png)